jentityframework/jentityframework1/README.md

 # Examples
 ### Create Database
-Create a database named mydb.
+Create a database named **mydb**.
 This database have Product table as below:

 #### Structure of Product Table